 Unplanned trips are fun, they always have been.
 And they still continue to be so.
 This trip too, to what was once a French colonial settlement in India, was no different.
-One summer morning as I found myself riding towards this little town on the East Coast of India.
+One summer morning as I found myself riding towards this little town on the East Coast of India, from Bangalore to Pondicherry.
 A thousand thoughts were running through my mind none of which I can remember now, save for one.
-I remember thinking why, even though a part of me had been wanting to visit Pondy since quite sometime, I had never really given it a serious thought.
+I remember thinking why, even though a part of me had been wanting to visit Pondy since quite some time, I had never really given it serious thought.
 The reason always had been the same, ‘because it was touristy’ and I was not a fan of such places.

 Then why was I heading to a place which would be crowded, all the more because of the long weekend ahead?